-Lawrence Wiseman grew up in the Spear Community in Avery County in a musical family, and he has played music professionally since he was in his teens.
+Lawrence Wiseman grew up in the Spear Community in Avery County in a musical family, and he began playing music professionally as a teenager.
 His mother and father both played music as well as his older brother and a sister.
 Lawrence started playing fiddle when he was twelve years old, teaching himself by observing and listening to the music around him.
 The first tune he learned was “John Brown’s Dream.”

-Lawrence cites Ervin Rouse, Fiddlin Arthur Smith, and Hugh Farr of Sons of the Pioneers, as his biggest influences.
-He only bought one album in his life, he says, a Fiddlin’ Arthur Smith record for thirty-five cents when he was fourteen years old.
+Lawrence said Ervin Rouse, Fiddlin Arthur Smith, and Hugh Farr of Sons of the Pioneers, were his biggest influences.
+He only bought one album in his life – a Fiddlin’ Arthur Smith record for thirty-five cents when he was fourteen years old.
 Lawrence played on a number of radio stations for fifteen years all around the region.
 He would play on the radio during the week and in schoolhouses and shows at night on the weekends.
 He recorded eight songs for RCA in Atlanta in 1940, and he was in the studio with the Delmore Brothers.

 Lawrence spent forty-five years away from Avery County while working for the Navy, but he continued playing music the entire time.
-He has been back in Avery County for twenty-five years and stays musically active.
-“My fingers are still as limber as when I was a teenager,” he says.
+He returned to Avery County and stayed active in the music scene for more than twenty-five years.
+“My fingers are still as limber as when I was a teenager,” he said in 2005.
 “My bowing arm’s pretty good.
 I play a little every day.”
-These days, Lawrence plays with Jim and Jennie Vance at their music barn.
-He usually plays fiddle, but he also plays guitar and mandolin.
-He has written a number of songs, and he sings harmony.
+Lawrence played with Jim and Jennie Vance at their music barn.
+He usually played fiddle, but he also played guitar and mandolin.
+He wrote a number of songs, and he was a good harmony singer.